In Vitro Fertilization for Infertility Treatment

 - Increased risk of developing an ectopic pregnancy

-- Increased risk in developing a multiple gestation pregnancy and its accompanying complications such as low birth weight and increased risk of premature delivery1-3
+- Increased risk of becoming pregnant with multiples.
+This includes complications such as low birth weight and increased risk of premature delivery

-IVF is also very expensive, costing roughly $10,000 to $15,000, or more, per cycle.
-It can also be a stressful and emotional experience, especially when a cycle doesn't lead to pregnancy.
-These issues can lead to their own mental, emotional, and physical challenges for a woman or couple trying to become pregnant.1,3,6,7
+IVF is very expensive.
+The cost is roughly $10,000 to $15,000 per cycle.
+It can also be a stressful and emotional experience, especially when a cycle does not lead to pregnancy.
+These issues can lead to their own mental, emotional, and physical challenges for a person or couple trying to become pregnant.1,3,6,7